zxbdmz2012/copilotdemo/README.md

 ## Server

 The server part of the application is responsible for providing services.
 It contains a `ServiceProvider` class that manages the services provided by the server.
-The `ServiceProvider` class has methods to add a service, provide a service interface, and retrieve a service implementation for a given interface name.
+The `ServiceProvider` class has methods to add a targetService, provide a targetService interface, and retrieve a targetService implementation for a given interface name.

 ## Client

 The client part of the application is responsible for making RPC calls to the server.
 It contains a `RPCClientProxy` class that acts as a proxy for the client to make RPC calls.
-The `RPCClientProxy` class has methods to invoke a method on the server and get a proxy for a service.
+The `RPCClientProxy` class has methods to invoke a method on the server and get a proxy for a targetService.

 The client also contains a `RestClient` class that is a utility class for sending HTTP requests to a specified URL.
 The `RestClient` class has a method to send a request to a specified URL and path.